Presentations of Schutzenberger groups of minimal subshifts: Applications

+We give an example to illustrate how to apply Theorem~\ref{t:presentation-AV-case} to prove that the Sch\"utzenberger group of a primitive substitution is not relatively free.
+Let $A=\{a,b\}$ and define a substitution $\varphi$ by $\varphi(a)=ab$ and $\varphi(b)=a^3b$, which is non-periodic and proper primitive.
+Hence, by Theorem~\ref{t:presentation-AV-case}, the group $G(\varphi)$ admits the presentation

-For the profinite non-free Sch\"utzenberger group of the subshift of Example~\ref{eg:1}, we can prove the stronger property that it is not relatively free, although in fact we do not know whether the pseudovariety generated by all its finite continuous homomorphic images is a proper subclass of~\pv G.
+It is shown in~\cite[Example~7.2]{Almeida:2005c} that $G(\varphi)$ is not a free profinite group.
+We proceed to improve this result by showing that it is not relatively free, that is, not of the form \Om XV, although in fact we do not know whether the pseudovariety generated by all its finite continuous homomorphic images is a proper subclass of~\pv G.

 \begin{teor} Let $\varphi$ be the substitution given by $\varphi(a)=ab$ and $\varphi(b)=a^3b$.
 Then $G(\varphi)$ is not a relatively free profinite group. \end{teor}